 Implementation Order at 22.
-In these statements, the Commission explicitly holds Act 129 has

-"clear requirements" for low income households and governmental entities.
+In these statements, the Commission holds that Act 129 has "clear requirements" for low income households and governmental entities.
 That is, the Commission recognizes Act 129 provides special provisions for low income and governmental groups.
-Only after making this determination about low income and governmental customers does the Commission look "beyond those requirements" to note that "each customer class be offered at least one energy efficiency and demand response program."
-Id. at 23.
-The plain words of the statute are soundly interpreted by the Commission to assure low income customers and governmental entities must receive special targeted savings.
+Only after making this determination about low income and governmental customers, does the Commission look "beyond those requirements" to note that "each customer class be offered at least one energy efficiency and demand response program."
+Id at 23.
+The plain words of the statute are soundly interpreted by the Commission to assure that low income customers and governmental entities must receive special targeted savings.
 Only after these special provisions are addressed should EDCs consider the equitable apportionment of programs among the classes of customers.

-PPL's Plan substantially meets Act 129's special provisions for low income savings by targeting sufficient energy savings to low income households.
-PPL projects 68,562 MWh of energy efficiency savings will accrue to low income households by the end of program year 2012.9 The low income programs are expected to achieve 5 percent of the total of total program savings.10 These savings substantially meet Act 129's special requirements for low income savings.
+Allegheny's Plan substantially meets Act 129's special provisions for low income savings by targeting sufficient energy savings to low income households.
+Allegheny projects 17,791 MWh of energy efficiency savings will accrue to low income households by the end of program year 2012.
+Petition at EE&C Plan, Table 2.
+The 17,791 MWh comprises 6.3 percent of the total 282,249 MWh saved from all residential programs (including low income) and 2.7 percent of total program savings of 645,589 MWh.
+Id.
+These savings substantially meet Act 129's special requirements for low income savings.

-- 10% Government/Non-Profit Requirement N/A. - 5.
-Low Income Program Requirements
+10% Government/Non-Profit Requirement N/A.

+5. Low Income Program Requirements

-Act 129 at Section 2806.1(b)(1)(I)(G) requires PPL to file an EE&C Plan that: ensures low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; defines low income households to include only those households with income at or below 150% of the FPIG; coordinates its low income program with other federal, state, and Commission programs; and ensures expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
-Because PPL's EE&C Plan substantially meets these burdens, the Commission should approve PPL's Act 129 low income program.
+Act 129 at Section 2806.1(b)(1)(I)(G) requires Allegheny to file an EE&C Plan that: ensures low income households achieve energy savings at least proportionate to their share of the energy burden in the service territory; defines low income households to include only those households with income at or below 150% of the FPIG; coordinates its low income program with other federal, state, and Commission programs; and ensures expenditures for Act 129 low income programs are in addition to and separate from expenditures made for the company's LIURP program.
+Because Allegheny's EE&C Plan substantially meets these burdens, the Commission should approve Allegheny's Act 129 low income program.

 a.
-PPL's EE&C Plan targets to low income households energy savings at least proportionate to their share of the energy burden in the service territory.
+Allegheny's EE&C Plan targets to low income households energy savings at least proportionate to their share of the energy burden in the service territory.

 Act 129 reads in part, "The number of measures shall be proportionate to those households' share of the total energy usage in the service territory."
 66 Pa.C.S. § 2806.1(b)(1)(I)(G).
 An EE&C Plan, in order to be legally sufficient, must provide explicit information detailing how a proportionate share of energy savings will accrue to low income households.
-PPL's EE&C Plan substantially complies with this requirement.
+Allegheny's EE&C Plan substantially complies with this requirement.